GrantCuster/garden/content/posts/2024-06-30-19-58-04-Evolution-generation.md

 ## What do I think?

 These are some of the best examples of interfaces for LLMs as creative tools.
-I think the actually most useful thing for me to do is to investigate what I see as the things I still feel are missing.
-To come in another post.
+I think the actually most useful thing for me to do is to investigate what I still feel is missing, to look for other possible approaches.